After-Shock/Cloudbox-wiki/NZB-Hydra.md

  1. Indexers:

     - Add your indexers.
-Be sure to click `Save` when done.
+Be sure to click "Save" when done.

  1. Downloaders: